 Most Convenient: Uber Black

 As you probably know, Uber is an app from which you can request various cars for immediate rides.
 I’ll use Uber Black when in a pinch but our recent rides have been dire.
 The cars have been old and not well maintained.
 One of our recent drivers tried to sell us some investments.
 No, thank you.

 Why I find Uber problematic: I actively dislike that if you need to contact your driver for any reason, you’re routed through a not-so-reliable 800 number.
 The process was nearly impossible for me to navigate in Austin recently when I worried I’d left my wallet in the car (thankfully, it was in the safe hands of Four Seasons Hotel Austin).
 I’m convinced that if it were in my Uber, it would have been long gone mostly because the process of getting in touch with a driver is much too cumbersome.

 Yes, you often receive text messages that your Uber is arriving, but you are not able to text back after the ride is finished, in my experience.

 Many drivers have also told me that Uber does not vet their drivers as well as other black car services but have not done enough research to validate that.

 Airport Transportation: I can not stand requesting an Uber after collecting my bags at San Diego International Airport.
-But when I do (if I forget to arrange a car, which has happened recently), I use the app and text which zone I’m standing as soon as the driver is confirmed.
-The curb at SAN is labeled in zones so check the green sign to see which zone you’re standing in.
-That is where the driver knows to find you.
+But when I do (if I forget to arrange a car, which has happened recently), I use the app.
+SAN now has a dedicated Ride Share pedestrial island you must go to for Uber and other rideshare apps.
+It’s busy and difficult sometimes to identify which side of the island your car is arriving to.

 Bottom Line: I use Uber Black for last-minute rides.